-We thought relationships are a 50%/50% deal, that we were both pawns playing a game and asking, "Who's next?"
+Here’s the problem: We thought relationships are a 50/50 deal, that we were both pawns playing a game and asking, "Who's next?"
 I remember wondering, "How much love do I have to give in order to receive love back?"
-It's this transactional mindset: "Since I initiated our last hang out, she should initiate the next".
+It is a transactional mindset: "Since I initiated our last hang out, she should initiate the next".
 Ungirding this relational mindset is the idea that I only have a limited amount of love I will give.
-I was withholding love based upon how much love she would give.
+I was withholding love based upon how much love she would give in return.
 This is healthy for most relationships, but with those closest to us, this can be very dangerous.

-There's something beautiful about talking with someone who understands that relationships are about giving love freely and not waiting until the love is reciprocated to do give it again.
+There's something beautiful about talking with someone who understands that relationships are about giving loving freely and not waiting for the other person to give back to do give it again.

 Over time those who understand this will stand out, because there will be special connection...like a "We get it" connection.

 Do you think your closest relationships are a 50/50 transaction or a 100/100 opportunity?